metabase/metabase/docs/questions/query-builder/expressions/datetimediff.md

 We use "timestamp" and "datetime" to talk about any temporal data type that's supported by Metabase.

 If your timestamps are stored as strings or numbers in your database, an admin can [cast them to timestamps](../../../data-modeling/metadata-editing.md#casting-to-a-specific-data-type) from the Data Model page.

+## Limitations

+`datetimeDiff` is currently unavailable for the following databases:

+- Druid
+- Google Analytics

 ## Related functions